-Explosion Intensity
+Explosion intensity

 The explosion intensity of each explosion event was determined by analyzing the level of noise recorded by the microphone placed near the water tank.
-The acoustic data was processed and then imported into MATLAB to identify the acoustic peak of each explosion.
+The acoustic data was processed and then imported into MATLAB (MathWorks; Natick, MA, USA) to identify the acoustic peak of each explosion.
 Figure 9, for example, shows the acoustic data of four continuous explosions recorded by the microphone.
-The first explosion peak was observed two seconds after the microphone starts to collect data.
-As the explosion occurred, the noise level increased from the background value of 0-10dB to about 80dBs.
+The first explosion peak was observed 2 s after the microphone starts to collect data.
+As the explosion occurred, the noise level increased from the background value of 0-10 dB to about 80 dB.

 Figure 10 shows the explosion intensity of a molten smelt droplet falling into water, as a function of water temperature (T_w) and smelt temperature (T_s).
-As in the case of the delay time, the explosion intensity increased as T_W increased up to the upper $T{crit,w}$ of $82^{\circ}C$.
-Beyond this temperature, data was not available since there was no explosion.
+As in the case of the delay time, the explosion intensity increased as T_w increased up to the upper $T{crit,w}$ of 82°C. Beyond this temperature, data was not available since there was no explosion.
 T_s , on the other hand, did not appear to have an effect on explosion intensity.
-This conclusion, however, is difficult to draw due to the large deviation of the data especially at low T_W .
-Nonetheless, this was probably the reason why Sallack [5] reported that T_S appeared to have no effect on explosion.
+This conclusion, however, is difficult to draw due to the large deviation of the data, especially at low T_w .
+Nonetheless, this was probably the reason why Sallack [5] reported that T_s appeared to have no effect on explosion.